 1980's: Honda and Kawasaki become the first companies to showcase motorcycles that have electronic fuel injection systems.
 This system would later become the norm for many.

-And there you have it folks, the history of the motorcycle and motorcycle culture!
-It’s been a long ride, that’s for sure, but its history is rich in innovation and dedication.
+And there you have it, folks!
+The history of the motorcycle and biker culture.
+It’s been a long ride, that’s for sure, but the history is rich in innovation and dedication.
 And for that, we’re grateful, because without all of these individual milestones, we wouldn’t be where we are today.

 Comment down below on what you think was the most important imprint in motorcycle history!